MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 # Create and run Q# applications in Azure Quantum

-This guide will outline of the process to create a Q# application and run it in the different targets available in Azure Quantum.
+This guide will outline of the process to create a Q# application and run it on the different targets available in Azure Quantum.

 ## Prerequisites